Rhea Perlman: Personal life

 Perlman met Danny DeVito on January 17, 1971, when she went to see a friend in the single performance of the play The Shrinking Bride, which also featured DeVito.
-They moved in together two weeks after meeting and married on January 28, 1982.
-They have three children: Lucy Chet DeVito, Grace Fan DeVito, and Jacob Daniel DeVito.
-Perlman, who is Jewish, and DeVito, who was raised Catholic, raised their children celebrating the major holidays of both religions, but did not want to force or compell any religious identity or affiliation.
+They moved in together two weeks after meeting and got married on January 28, 1982.
+They have three children: Lucy, Grace, and Jacob.
+Perlman, who is Jewish, and DeVito, who was raised Catholic, raised their children celebrating the major holidays of both religions, but did not want to force or compel any religious identity or affiliation.
 Perlman told the Los Angeles Times in 1998:

 We do all the holidays to keep the traditions and the culture going, but I truly don't have a great feeling about any particular organized religion, and I don't think it's right to impose one on my kids.
 I feel like I'm bringing them up to be good people, and that's what it's about.

-In addition to their three children, the couple have two grandchildren.
+In addition to their three children, Perlman and DeVito also have two grandchildren.

 The family resided in Beverly Hills, California, and they owned a vacation home in Interlaken, New Jersey that they frequented to get away from Los Angeles.
 Throughout their relationship, Perlman and DeVito have acted alongside each other several times, including in the TV show Taxi and the feature film Matilda.

 Perlman and DeVito separated in October 2012.
 However, in March 2013, it was reported that they had reconciled.
 The couple later separated again for a second time in March 2017 on amicable terms.
-Although the two no longer live together, Perlman said she has no intention of divorcing DeVito.
+Although the two no longer live together, Perlman said that she has no intention of divorcing DeVito.
 In 2019, Perlman told interviewer Andy Cohen that she and DeVito have become closer friends after their separation than they were in their final years as a couple.